Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Introduction

 We also offer systematic approaches for balancing and bridging.
 Our approach for balancing incurs a minimal rate penalty that vanishes as the code length increases, which means it is capacity-achievable.
 This balancing approach guarantees not only global $GC$-content balance, but also local $GC$-content balance since it picks each codeword from two possible options according to the running $AT-GC$ disparity.
 Furthermore, we suggest various bridging schemes that enable error detection, which enhances system reliability.

 In Section~\ref{sec_card}, we introduce D-LOCO codes and study their cardinality.
 In Section~\ref{sec_dec}, we derive a simple encoding-decoding rule for D-LOCO codes forbidding runs of length higher than $3$ (Theorem~\ref{thm_ell3}) and then generalize this result to D-LOCO codes forbidding runs of length higher than any fixed value $\ell$ (Theorem~\ref{thm_general}).
 In Section~\ref{sec_bridge}, we propose four bridging schemes, three of which guarantee single substitution error detection.
-Assuming a $(1-p,p/3,p/3,p/3)$-symmetric DNA storage channel with substitution error rate $p$ (see \cite{organick_etal} for experimental results regarding substitution error rate), a careful analysis of the probability of no-detection in the occurrence of multiple substitution errors is presented.
-In Section~\ref{sec_balance}, we discuss how to balance the DNA sequence in order to achieve close percentage of $A$-$T$ and $G$-$C$ nucleotides overall.
+Assuming a $(1-p,p/3,p/3,p/3)$-symmetric DNA storage channel with substitution error rate $p$, a careful analysis of the probability of no-detection in the occurrence of multiple substitution errors is presented.
+In Section~\ref{sec_balance}, we provide the encoding-decoding algorithms and discuss how to balance the DNA sequence in order to achieve close percentage of $A$-$T$ and $G$-$C$ nucleotides overall.
 In Section~\ref{sec_rate}, we compare code rates at finite lengths when different bridging schemes are applied, and we show that D-LOCO codes are capacity-achieving.
 We conclude the paper with the complexity of encoding-decoding algorithms and other desirable properties of our proposed coding scheme.